-This is a common form of back pain, and may be caused by an injury or overuse.
+Mechanical back pain may be caused by an injury or overuse.
 It usually goes away after 6 weeks.

 Inflammatory back pain

-This is usually caused by certain diseases and begins to appear in people under the age of 35.
-The symptoms may last 3 months or longer and tend to come and go but never really improve.
-Inflammatory back pain is a chronic condition, which means that it never really goes away.
-The pain and stiffness often come back.
+Inflammatory back pain is usually caused by certain diseases and is chronic, which means it never really goes away.
+It usually appears in people under the age of 35.
+The symptoms, like back pain and stiffness, may last 3 months or longer and tend to come and go, but never really improve.

 Watch to learn more about back pain and symptoms of AS from Dr Elizabeth Perkins, as she sits down and talks to real people with AS taking COSENTYX.